What the job involves

 Qualifications and training

-Most employers are likely to look up for five GCSEs, grade C or above including maths and English.
+Most employers are likely to look up for five GCSEs, at grades A*-C (or 9-4) or above including maths and English.
 Also having an A level in business studies, maths, economics could allow you to stand out more to the employer.
 You can take a recognised accounts qualification alongside whilst looking for work.
 They include:

 You may be able to become an accounts clerk through an apprenticeship.
 Most training will be done on the job with the support of experienced staff.
 As you learn more about accounts, your employer may encourage you to further your knowledge and study more advanced accounting qualifications, for example: